 - For fun water play and to get rid of any bugs, rinse flowers and grass gently with water.

-- Fill the rest of the 花 character with pretty flowers!
+- Fill the rest of the 花 character, f, and 꽃 with pretty flowers!

-In case you want to try this with more Chinese characters in outline font, you can easily change any font to outline with the Pages app on Apple devices.
+For those who want to try activities with English / Korean letters and Chinese characters in outline font, you can easily change any font to outline with the Pages app on Apple devices.
 Please see the screenshot below.

-Have you tried decorating Chinese words with flowers and grass?
+Have you tried decorating English, Chinese, and Korean words with flowers and grass?

-We’d love to see how your 花 and 草 activity turned out!
+We’d love to see how your 花 / flower / 꽃 and 草 / grass / 풀 activity turned out!